ixmedrano/in-memory-db/README.md

 # in-memory-db
 in memory database assignment

-This project was created for Devoted Health as a part of the technical assesment.

 # Overview of technology used
 This is a console application written in C# for .NET 7.
 There are no third party libraries, all of the functionality exists within the standard .NET deployment from Microsoft.